aurora-is-near/doc.aurora.dev/docs/crosschain/chain-signatures.md

 Every virtual chain (EVM built as a smart contract, e.g., Aurora) on top of NEAR protocol can benefit from [Chain Signatures](https://linktr.ee/chainsignatures) technology.

-Chain Signatures on virtual chain enable all addresses, both EOAs and smart contracts, to sign and execute transactions across many blockchain protocols.
-More info about supported chain is in [this discussion](https://github.com/near/NEPs/issues/503#issuecomment-1713734171).
+Chain Signatures on virtual chains enable all addresses, both EOAs and smart contracts, to sign and execute transactions across many blockchain protocols.
+More info about the supported chains is in [this discussion](https://github.com/near/NEPs/issues/503#issuecomment-1713734171).

 :::tip
-**Currently we support: Bitcoin, Ethereum, Ripple, BNB, TRON, Polkadot, Polygon, Avalanche, Cosmos, Hedera, Filecoin, Internet Computer, Mantle, and any EVM chains.**
+**Currently, we support Bitcoin, Ethereum, Ripple, BNB, TRON, Polkadot, Polygon, Avalanche, Cosmos, Hedera, Filecoin, Internet Computer, Mantle, and any EVM chains.**
 :::

 You can use Chain Signatures on your virtual chain by: